schitresh/computer_science/networks/5_network_security/4_dos_denial_of_service.md

   - But a client can generate and send multiple requests without any load
   - Examples: HTTP flood attack, attack on DNS services
 - Protocol attacks
-  - Focus on vulnerabilites in layer 3 & 4
+  - Focuses on vulnerabilites in layer 3 & 4
-  - Consume resources like servers, firewalls, load balancers
+  - Consumes resources like servers, firewalls, load balancers
   - Examples: SYN flood attack, ping of death
 - Volumetric attacks
   - Consumes network bandwidth and saturates it by amplification or botnet